Aquabbas/WhatToWear/README.md

    - Consider factors such as temperature ranges, precipitation levels, wind conditions, and time of day to determine suitable attire for Runs/Walks.
    - Incorporate gender-specific recommendations if desired.

+4. Virtual Running Coach Development:
+   - Develop a Virtual Running Coach that provideds comprehensive support for runners using OpenAI's API.
+   - Implement necessary API endpoints to enhance the UX by offering personalized advice, addressing common queries, and providing recommendations beyond clothing suggestions, thereby promoting holistic fitness and well-being.

-4. Backend Development:
+5. Backend Development:
-   - Develop a backend server using Python and a web framework like Django or Flask to handle user requests, process data, and interact with the Visual Crossing API.
+   - Develop a backend server using Python and a web framework like FastAPI to handle user requests, process data, and interact with the Visual Crossing API.
    - Implement necessary API endpoints to fetch weather data and deliver clothing recommendations to the frontend.

-5. Frontend Development:
+6. Frontend Development:
    - Create the frontend using React to design and implement the user interface.
    - Integrate the API endpoints to fetch weather data and receive clothing recommendations from the backend.
    - Ensure a responsive and visually appealing design that aligns with the application's purpose.

-6. Testing and Debugging:
+7. Testing and Debugging:
    - Implement comprehensive testing strategies to ensure the correctness and reliability of the application's functionalities.
    - Test the integration with the Visual Crossing API and verify the accuracy of the clothing recommendations.
    - Use debugging techniques and tools to identify and resolve any issues or errors.

-7. Deployment and Maintenance:
+8. Deployment and Maintenance:
    - Choose a hosting platform or server to deploy your web application.
    - Set up necessary infrastructure and configurations for deployment.
    - Regularly monitor and maintain the application, including updating weather data, addressing any bug fixes or performance improvements, and ensuring the integration with the Visual Crossing API remains functional.